Condensation of random walks and the Wulff crystal

 \subsection{Some related problems}

 Our technique is sufficiently robust that it yields similar results for a number of models which turn out to be quite closely related.
-One interesting case is the following conditioning, initially suggested by Itai Benjamini in private communication with the first author.
+One interesting case is the following conditioning problem, initially suggested by Itai Benjamini in private communication with the first author (in fact, it was this question which was initially the focus of the present investigation).
 For $t\ge 0$, define the event $\cE_t$ as follows:

-This gives a uniform lower bound on the density of local time uniformly over the range $R_t$.
+Here $L(t,x) = \int_0^t 1_{\{ X_s = x \}} ds$ is the amount of time the walk spends at a vertex $x$.
+Conditioning on this event gives a uniform lower bound on the density of local time uniformly over the range $R_t$.
 This also favours highly condensed configurations.
 In Benjamini's original question, it was assumed that $\beta =\beta(t) \to \infty$ as $t\to \infty$.
 The question was to decide whether, conditional on the event $\cE_t$, there is a shape theorem for the range $R_t$.

-As we will see later on (see for instance \eqref{expcostEt}), the conditioning also heavily penalizes shapes $R_t$ with large boundaries: essentially, every point on the boundary penalizes the shape by a factor of order $e^{- \beta}$, and so it is not surprising that a behaviour similar to Theorem \ref{T:2dimGibbs} occurs.
+As we will see later on (see for instance \eqref{expcostEt}), the conditioning also heavily penalises shapes $R_t$ with large boundaries: essentially, every point on the boundary penalises the shape by a factor of order $e^{- \beta}$, and so a behaviour similar to Theorem \ref{T:2dimGibbs} may be expected.
 In particular, the conditioning is already highly nontrivial when $\beta(t) \equiv \beta$ is a fixed constant.
+This is perhaps counterintuitive initially, since in dimension $d=2$ for instance, typical points are visited logarithmically many times, so the constraint $\cE_t$ does not seem ``very" singular.

-This is perhaps couterintuitive initially.
-However, unlike in Theorem \ref{T:2dimGibbs}, we will need an assumption that $\beta>\beta_0$, where $\beta_0$ is an explicit constant: $\beta_0 = \log \alpha$, where $\alpha$ is the connective constant of $\Z^2$.
+Unlike in Theorem \ref{T:2dimGibbs}, we will need an assumption that $\beta>\beta_0$, where $\beta_0$ is an explicit constant: $\beta_0 = \log \alpha$, where $\alpha$ is the connective constant of $\Z^2$.
 (In dimension $d\ge 3$, that constant takes a different value related to a notion of self-avoiding surfaces, see \eqref{beta0} for the definition).